What is an Edge Data Center?

-Nlyte delivers monitoring, insight, and control to your edge computing locations.
-Nlyte has evolved its Data Center Infrastructure Management software (DCIM) to integrate with Building Management Systems (BMS) >pick your favorite term BAS…< to provide a management solution that covers your entire critical computing infrastructure across the Hybrid Cloud.
+Nlyte delivers monitoring, insight, and control to your edge data center locations.
+Nlyte has evolved its Data Center Infrastructure Management software (DCIM) to integrate with Building Management Systems (BMS) to provide a management solution that covers your entire critical computing infrastructure across the Hybrid Cloud.

 Nlyte’s Automated HDIM solution performs regular scans across the organizations’ network to discover, inventory, and catalog assets and then validate them against our DCIM asset database.

 Nlyte’s DCIM’s discovery process can identify adds, changes, and moves to assets.
 From here, we can validate against approved work orders and update various asset databases and CMDBs.
 When tied into the automated workflow functions of DCIM, we can validate and audit task completions.